nicqrocks/set_prompt/README.md

 # set_prompt
-Be able to dynamicly change the bash prompt (PS1 variable) to something more useful at any time.
+Be able to dynamically change the bash prompt (PS1 variable) to something more useful to the user depending on what they are doing.

   Most of the time a person would just use one prompt for the entire terminal session.
-The point of this script is to be able to change the prompt of a UNIX/Linux terminal to something more useful depending on where the user is and what they are doing.
+The point of this script is to be able to change the prompt of a UNIX/Linux terminal to something more useful to the user, and be able to do so easily.

-  The different prompts will actually be stored in a dot file in the user's home directory, and can be changed or expanded to fit the user's needs.
-This script should not just set the PS1 variable from a file, but also provide some tools to make the creation of prompts easier to understand.
+  The different prompts will actually be stored in a file in the user's home directory, and can be changed or expanded to fit the user's needs.
+This script should not just set the PS1 variable from a file, but also provide some tools to make the creation of prompts easier to understand and do without constantly looking up the syntax.

 #Installation